shakfu/py-js/source/projects/py/api.md

 ## Features

-- provides access to max c-api functionality in an interpreted language.
+- Provides access to max c-api functionality in an interpreted language.

-- wraps a decent subset of the max c-api for python code running in a `py` external instance.
+- Wraps a decent subset of the max c-api for python code running in a `py` external instance.

-- write max methods in cython which can be called in c
+- Write max methods in cython which can be called in c

-- all c is exposed via cython to python
+- All c is exposed via cython to python

-- wrap max types as cython extension classes, e.g. `api.Atom`, `api.Patcher`, ..
+- Wrap max types as cython extension classes, e.g. `api.Atom`, `api.Patcher`, ..

-- errors in python don't crash Max (or crash max less!)
+- Errors in python don't crash Max (or crash max less!)

 ## Design Notes